IMperiumX/University-Assignments-and-Projects/README.md

-# University Assignmnets and Projects
+# University Assignments and Projects

 Assignments solution and Projects for programming courses in computer science major TU.